DataDog/documentation/content/en/security/application_security/threats/threat-intelligence.md

 Datadog curates threat intelligence into a standardized list of categories and intents.
 Intents include _benign_, _suspicious_, and _malicious_.
 Categories of threat intelligence include benign detections such as _corp\_vpn_ and malicious categories like _malware_.
 Upstream threat intelligence information is passed through for all threat intelligence sources, with limits based on threat intelligence payload size.

 Datadog recommends the following methods for consuming threat intelligence:
 1. Reducing detection rule thresholds for business logic threats such as credential stuffing.
-For example Users can clone [credential stuffing default rule](https://app.datadoghq.com/security/configuration/asm/rules/view/wnp-zlu-woa) and modify it to meet their needs.
+Users can clone the default [Credential Stuffing](https://app.datadoghq.com/security/configuration/asm/rules/view/wnp-zlu-woa) rule and modify it to meet their needs.
 2. Using threat intelligence as a indicator of reputation with security activity.

 Datadog recommends against the following: